orpereira/mcgill_courses/quantum-2/README.md

 This is just for illustrative purposes to make sure that main_solve.c shows the functionality of the program and can show failure cases without the whole program ending.
 I will likely change it back to ``exit(0)`` once this needs to be used for implementation in the future parts of the project.

+## Part 2
+The second part of the project adds functionality to compute derivatives and find function extrema.
+Running `deriv_test` will generate a file called `deriv_test.dat` with the computed derivates.

+Running `extremum_test` will print the extremum location, value, and curvature at the extremum (serving to indicate whether it is a minimum or a maximum).
+The following functions are tested:
+- $x*x - 2.0*x + 1$
+- $1.0/x/x - 2.0/x$
+- $1.0/x/x - 1.0/(1.0 + exp(x - 5.0))$